teamneusta/pw_comments/Documentation/Administration/Index.rst

 |comment_static-includes|

 The Main Static Template must be included.
 The Styles are optional, but recommended.
+When you are using TYPO3 7.6 there is also a "Style Fix" available, which you need to add after the optional styles, in order make icons in frontend work (Background: TYPO3 changed the depth of asset files in 8.7).

 When the statics have been added you can access several libs to include pw_comments into your page (as described in the chapter :ref:`configuration`).